This page details prerelease information and/or media for Undertale.

 - August 22: The game's release date is unveiled as September 15, 2015.

-- September 8: Toby Fox posts the release trailer of Undertale, one week from the game's release.
+- September 8: Toby posts the release trailer of Undertale, one week from the game's release.

 - September 15: Undertale is released.

-In December 2012, Toby Fox started to develop Undertale after he clicked on a random article on Wikipedia and ended up on a page about arrays.
+In January 2013, Toby Fox started to develop Undertale after he clicked on a random article on Wikipedia and ended up on a page about arrays.
 Back then, he studied about basic programming variables in RPG Maker 2000 by reading books, but he did not know how to code a full-scale game.
-The game's original idea dating back to early 2012 ended up being released in 2018 as Deltarune
+The game's original idea, dating back to early 2012, ended up being released in 2018 as Deltarune.

-He stated in an interview that the "Action" and "Quit" commands were inspired by Shin Megami Tensei, in a same vein to interacting with monsters.
+He stated in a 2017 Famitsu interview that the "Action" and "Quit" commands were inspired by Shin Megami Tensei, in a similar vein to interacting with monsters.
+Toby also claimed that Shin Megami Tensei was his inspiration for adding pacifism to Undertale, during a 2020 interview with NPR.

-The image on the right shows the earliest revealed screenshot of the game.
+This image shows the earliest revealed screenshot of the game.
 While most of it looks similar to how the final game looks, the options at the bottom are different, with a "Talk" choice instead of "Act", "Spare" instead of "Mercy", and a "Spell" option that's not in the final (its graphics are present but unused, however).
 No visible LV meter has been implemented.
 The Froggit enemies are called "TestMonster", and the spots on its chest are slightly different than the final's.

 Frisk originally had black outlines and darker hair and shoes.
-This was changed to a lighter brown in the final.
+This was changed to a lighter brown in the demo, and in the final.

 The regular battle theme, "Enemy Approaching", was one of the earliest tracks written for the game.
 The version from the PK Hack thread is slightly incomplete, notably missing the outro the final has and the beep-y instrument from 0:21 on.